arabelo2/UMS/docs/theory/Gauss_Integral_Model_Lateral_Pressure_Field_Simulation.md

 ## Notes

-- The $Gauss\_2D$ model uses discrete beams to approximate a continuous pressure field.
+- The Gauss 2D model uses discrete beams to approximate a continuous pressure field.
-- Excellent agreement with $Fresnel\_2D$ model, especially at higher depths.
+- Excellent agreement with Fresnel 2D model, especially at higher depths.
 - The difference is more evident near the transducer (e.g., at z = 60 mm).
 - Multi-Gaussian modeling is ideal when analytical or Fresnel-based solutions are computationally intensive.